FOUNDATIONS OF COMPUTING - 2023/4

 - Proofs by contradiction

 - Expected value and variance

 The assessment strategy is designed to provide students with the opportunity to demonstrate that they have achieved the module learning outcomes.

 Thus, the summative assessment for this module consists of:

-- An individual class test covering the second half of the module.
+- An individual exam covering the entire module.

-The individual tests will be around weeks 6 and 11, respectively.
+The individual test will be around week 6.

 Formative assessment and feedback

 PollEverywhere will be used in the lectures with each lecture consisting of a number of slides explaining the theory followed by a number of slides gauging the students’ understanding.
 The answers are discussed when necessary, e.g., if a high proportion (more than 25%) of the students got the answer wrong.

 - This module aims to introduce students to some of the key concepts of set theory, relations, functions, automata, logic, graphs, trees, proof methods, probability and statistics in order to highlight the importance and power of abstraction within computer science.